Looking after your mental health at university

 Why is it important for me to look after my mental health at university?

-Our mental health and wellbeing effect every part of our lives.
-They impact our ability to engage with the world around us, the way we think and feel, as well as how we behave.
+The longer answer is that mental health and wellbeing affect every part of our lives.
+They impactÌýour ability to engage with the world around us, the way we think and feel, as well as how we behave.

 The study also found: